azs06/100-days-of-code/log.md

 **Today's Progress**: Solved a problem @js.checkio.org.

-**Today's Progress**: Figuring out a solution for a problem takes more time then actually writing code.
+**Thoughts**: Figuring out a solution for a problem takes more time then actually writing code.

 **Link to work:** [JSbin](https://jsbin.com/cejahac/edit?html,js,console)